BentoML: Package and Deploy Your Machine Learning Models

 environment when using

 bentoml serve command.
-More commonly we recommand using
+More commonly we recommend using

 You can build a Docker Image for running API server hosting your BentoML archive by using the archive folder as docker build context: